-Several years ago, when I was discussing the topic of hypnosis in an Introductory psychology class, I asked a student who had volunteered in a previous demonstration if she would be willing to help me illustrate how easy it was to turn a hypnotized person into a chicken.
-She readily agreed, and at the conclusion of an induction, I told her that I would count backwards from ten to one, and that at the count of one she would have been turned into a chicken.
+Several years earlier, when I was discussing the topic of hypnosis in an Introductory psychology class, I asked a student who had showin herself to be an excellent hypnotic subject in my class in hypnosis if she would be willing to help me illustrate how easy it was to turn a hypnotized person into a chicken.
+She readily agreed, After hypnotizing her, I told her that I would count backwards from ten to one, and that at the count of one she would have been turned into a chicken.

 "You will always be able to hear and to respond to my voice," I continued, "and I will return you to your normal state in a few minutes, before I bring you out of hypnosis.
 But until I do, you will experience the world exactly as if you had been turned into a chicken.
 You will remember everything I have said, and it will be a thoroughly enjoyable experience.
 Okay?"

 She nodded in agreement, and I counted slowly backwards from ten to one, providing suggestions along the way that she could feel herself changing into a chicken; and at the count of one, I announced that she had become a chicken.
 "Would you like to open your eyes and walk around a bit?"
 I asked.
 She did so, walking slowly as I took hold of her elbow.
 "Why are you walking like that?"
 I asked.

 "I'm a chicken," she answered in a high, cackly voice, much to the amusement of the class.

 I guided her back to her desk, counted from one to ten to restore her usual perceptions, and then concluded the hypnotic demonstration.
 I then asked her if she had really felt like she was a chicken, and she slowly and thoughtfully nodded in agreement.